 Sardinia may be one of the most perfect islands on earth.
 As the second largest in the Mediterranean, the Italian neighbor of the French island of Corsica truly has everything one could desire.
 Amazing food, stunning landscapes and beaches, world-class shopping, and a culture rich with history are just some of what make Sardinia a must-visit.
 Closer to Tunisia than it is to Italy, the best way to explore the vast island of Sardinia is by renting a car and stopping through the coastal towns.
 This one-week Sardinia itinerary begins in the southern Capital of Cagliari, and travels up west all the way to the north eastern tip of Olbia for departure.
-With this guide, in 7 days you will discover Sardinia’s most interesting sights, most beautiful beaches, the greatest restaurants, and best hotels.
+With this guide, in 7 days you will discover Sardinia’s most interesting sights, the best beaches in Sardinia, the greatest restaurants, and standout hotels.
 Need a little inspiration before you star planning?
 Check out my drone video below:

 7 Day Sardinia Itinerary: Best Towns, Restaurants, Hotels, and the Best Beaches in Sardinia

 Begin your trip by flying into Sardinia’s southeast city of Cagliari.
 As the historic capital of Sardinia, Cagliari feels the most “city like” and offers plenty to do and see.